 Even though an exact representation of line tripping seems difficult, we can however state a practicable alternative.
 Ideally, we would use a constraint of the form "for each line, the fraction of the time that it exceeds its limit within a certain time window is small".
 Direct implementation of this constraint would require resolving dynamics of the grid over the generator dispatch time window of interest.
-To avoid this complication, we propose instead the following static proxy of this ideal model, a chance constraint: "we will require that the probability that a given line will exceed its limit is small".
+Instead we propose the following static proxy of this ideal model, a chance constraint: we will require that the probability that a given line exceeds its limit is small.